parthenon-hpc-lab/parthenon/doc/sphinx/src/nested_par_for.rst

   contiguous memory in a rasterized plane on a block.
 * On Cuda GPUs, the outer loop typically maps to blocks, while the inner maps to threads.
 To see good performance, you must both provide enough work in the inner loop to create enough threads to fill a streaming multiprocessor (SM) with multiple warps to take advantage of pipelining and enough work in the outer loop to create enough blocks to fill all SMs on the GPU divided by the number of simultaneous streams.
 The number of warps in flight on the inner loop per SM (which is related to "occupancy") will depend positively on length of the inner loop and negatively on higher shared memory usage (or scratch pad memory in Kokkos parlance) and higher register usage.
+On AMD GPUs, the story is essentially the same, except that the scratch pad is much smaller and wavefronts are twice as large as warps.

 IndexSplit
 -------------